top of page

 The soil is tested yearly by the University of Arkansas Extension office.
 This service is free to every resident of Arkansas.

-Newley added to our garden is one raised bed for senior citizens.
+Newly added to our garden is one raised bed for senior citizens.
 It is 33” x 48” x 16 ft. long.
-The bed is filled with garden soil and amended with compost.
+The bed is filled with garden soil and amended with compost

 Our medicinal herb garden demonstrates the second oldest use of plants, after food for the ailments of mankind.
 The quadrant design for these beds has been used since medieval times.
 The plants themselves are mostly common herbs, often thought of as cooking herbs but almost all have medical value.
 The herbs are commonly used externally on the body as antiseptics.
 We have learned that some can be harmful for your health if taken internally ie. Comfrey.
 Many healers and herb doctors distributed medicinal herbs with beneficial effect, but we discourage using plants in the medicinal beds for that purpose.
 THESE BEDS ARE FOR EDUCATIONAL PURPOSES ONLY.